 Occasionally involves the

-E.g., "God sent this week's earthquake to punish those people for
+E.g., "This week's earthquake was obviously meant to punish those people for

 their great wickedness."

 Sequitur: The fallacy of offering reasons or conclusions that have no logical connection to the argument at hand (e.g. “The reason

 I flunked your course is because the government is printing purple

 five-dollar bills!
 Purple!”).
 (See also Red Herring.)

 Overgeneralization (also Hasty Generalization, the Pars pro Toto

 Fallacy).
 The stupid but common fallacy of incorrectly applying one or two examples to all cases (e.g. “Some college student was tailgating me

 all the way up North Main Street last night.